 - If you love your mom, buy her crystal too.

-For example, if you have kids or cats, then you might want to opt for an affordable glassware solution or stemless glasses that are less likely to get knocked over.
+For example, if you have kids or cats, you might want to opt for an affordable glassware solution or stemless glasses that are less likely to get knocked over.
 That said, if you can have just 1 or 2 special crystal glasses for occasional wine appreciation, they make a big difference in the tasting experience, even if it’s just a feeling.

 Know Your Wine